mexiquin/CS305_a5_collab/README.md

 "Bonjour le Monde", "こんにちは世界", and "你好,世界" are also valid, and is totally up to you if you want to do it.

 ## Project License
 This project will fall under the permissive **MIT license**.
 This license will allow you to, basically, do whatever you want with this source code.
-You are allowed to share, reproduce, privatize, modify, or commercialize this code.
+You are allowed to share, reproduce, privatize, modify, or commercialize this repo.
 Just don't expect any warranties or support for any failures!